 Plot: Yugi is a timid kid without many friends.
-He’s smaller than most of the other students, and frequently gets bullied by Jounouchi, who claims he’s trying to help him be a man, and his friend Honda.
+He’s smaller than most of the other students, and frequently gets bullied by Jonouchi, who claims he’s trying to help him be a man, and his friend Honda.
 Yugi’s precious treasure is an ancient puzzle from Egypt called the Millennium Puzzle that he believes will grant his wish upon completion.
 His wish?
 To have true friends.
 However, he’s been working on it for over eight years and hasn’t solved it.

 The school public morals officer, Ushio, takes it upon himself to punish Jounouchi and Honda for bullying Yugi by beating them senseless.
 When Yugi arrives to defend them, Ushio agrees to let up if he pays him 200k yen as a bodyguard fee.

 Yugi doesn’t have anywhere near that kind of money, so he struggles with figuring out what to do.
 In an effort to clear his head, he decides to work on his Millennium Puzzle.
 He manages to almost finish it, but is shocked to find a piece is missing.
-Jounouchi had taken it earlier that day and thrown it into the school pool.
+Jonouchi had taken it earlier that day and thrown it into the school pool.

 Yugi’s grandfather, Sugoroku, arrives with a surprise – the missing piece!
 Jounouchi had secretly retrieved it from the water and returned it to pay Yugi back for defending them.

-Upon completing the Puzzle, Yugi is endowed with dark powers and a stark new personality – one who punishes evil people by challenging them to shadow games – competitions where your life, soul and sanity lay on the line.
+Upon completing the Puzzle, Yugi is endowed with dark powers and a stark new personality – one who punishes evil people by challenging them to Shadow Games – competitions where your life, soul and sanity lay on the line.

 ‘Yami’ Yugi invites Ushio to school claiming he’ll pay him his money.
 Even moreso, in fact.
 400K worth.
 However, there’s a catch.
 Ushio has to play a shadow game with him to get it.